Sara-Iftikhar/geo_env/README.md

 # geo_env
-This repository contains code for the course `ErSE 394 — Geo-Environmental Modeling & Analysis`.
+This repository contains code for the course `ErSE 394 — Geo-Environmental Modeling & Analysis` instructed by Professor Hylke Beck and Yoshihide Wada.